mhamzas/Scripted-Data-Loader-for-Mac-Unix/README.md

 ##Requirements:

-1. Java 1.6+, available in the PATH [Just Install JDK 1.8 for OSX]
+1. Java 1.6+, available in the PATH [Just Install JDK 1.8 for OSX (for Mac)]

-2. DataLoader JAR file from Windows or built from the open source project.
+2. DataLoader JAR file from Windows or built from the open source project [If changed].
-(The current name/version of the jar file is: dataloader-36.0.0-uber.jar)
+(The current name/version of the jar file is: dataloader-36.0.0-uber.jar [included])

 ##Steps: